DuncanCragg/NetMash/README.txt

-Cyrus
+NetMash

-See http://the-cyrus.net - it's experimental at the moment so you probably shouldn't be reading this, you should be reading the code or something.
+See http://netmash.net - it's experimental at the moment so you probably shouldn't be reading this, you should be reading the code or something.
 Or contacting me.

 Browser: